-Our swaging process helped revolutionize the electronics industry with the production of inexpensive, high-quality contact pins for radio vacuum tubes in the 1920s.
-It produced the first parabolically tipped wire wrap pin in the 1960s that helped the telecom industry reduce its gold plating specification by 50%.
-Today, it produces a patented hybrid SMT/through hole interconnect pin that improves reliability, saves solder and gives users a competitive advantage.
+Our swaging process helped revolutionize the electronics industry with the production of contact pins for radio vacuum tubes in the1920's.
+It produced the first parabolically-tipped wire wrap pin in the 60's that helped the telecom industry reduce its gold plating specification by 50%.